feathersjs-ecosystem/feathers-rest/README.md

 ## About

-This provider exposes [Feathers](http://feathersjs.com) services through a RESTful API using [Express](http://expressjs.com) that can be used with Feathers 1.x and 2.x as well as client support for Fetch, jQuery, Request, Superagent and axios.
+This provider exposes [Feathers](http://feathersjs.com) services through a RESTful API using [Express](http://expressjs.com) that can be used with Feathers 1.x and 2.x as well as client support for Fetch, jQuery, Request, Superagent, axios and angular2+'s HTTP Service.

 __Note:__ For the full API documentation go to [http://docs.feathersjs.com/rest/readme.html](http://docs.feathersjs.com/rest/readme.html).